 Pulling this off, however, requires a lot of effort, planning, and decision-making: what changes to make, which products to highlight, and what new assets may be needed to support new visual merchandising, etc. Processes need to be tightly controlled, communication needs to be flawless, and store associates need to be kept up to speed.

 Today’s ultra-tight labor market presents additional challenges.
 While consumers might be forgiving about staff shortages when it comes to supermarkets or fast-food restaurants, they’re not in situations where they are accustomed to personal attention.
 Many jewelry retailers are short-staffed right now, making it a strain for store associates to deliver the one-on-one experience customers expect—and that lead to sales.
-If associates can’t find what they’re looking for because changes haven’t been clearly communicated, their job becomes more difficult.
+If associates can’t find what they’re looking for because changes haven’t been clearly communicated, their job becomes more difficult and.
 Meanwhile, some retailers are also making up staffing shortages with part-time or short-term employees, many of whom don’t have the experience or deep brand understanding it takes to successfully navigate frequent resets.

 How can jewelry retailers overcome these and other obstacles and deliver above-and-beyond in-store experiences?
 It all comes down to having the right tools.
 Solutions like paper planograms and floorplans, PDFs, spreadsheets, and email are relics of an age when re-sets were infrequent and visual merchandising was less central to the jewelry store experience.

 Modern, cloud-based digital platforms can give retailers the agility they need to be successful today, particularly in three key areas: